lblod/frontend-loket-admin/README.md

-# frontend-mandatendatabank-admin
+# frontend-loket-admin

-An editor allowing you to edit all the resources of the mandatendatabank.
+An editor allowing you to edit all the resources of the Loket application.